 When Kaiser Permanente Santa Rosa launched their newly accredited Family Medicine Residency Program, TLCD had the unique opportunity to thoughtfully plan and set the tone for welcoming physicians to the greater Sonoma County community.

 The program director was clear in her mission to educate outstanding family physicians who provide compassionate care and improve the total health of individuals, families, and the broader community.
 With residents joining the three-year graduate program from across the country it was important to have the spaces bring the outside-in and reflect the natural character of Sonoma County from the wall hung, air-filtering moss boxes, to cork wallcovering and the colors of the golden hills and blue waves of the ocean.
+Sister workrooms on campus provide space for residents to learn, connect, study patient cases, or relax.

 Local artist Carolyn Teel created mural artwork inspired by ocean waves in one of the workrooms.
 This stunning installation was coated with clear whiteboard paint to allow residents and physicians a place to ideate!